ufs-community/uwtools/docs/sections/user_guide/cli/mode_config.rst

        recipient: World
        repeat: 1

-  Shell redirection via ``|``, ``>``, et al may also be used to stream output to a file, another process, etc.
+  Shell redirection via ``|``, ``>``, et al. may also be used to stream output to a file, another process, etc.

-* Values in the primary input file can be overridden via one or more supplemental files specified as positional arguments, each overriding the last; or by environment variables, which have the highest precedence.
+* Values in the primary input file can be overridden via one or more supplemental files specified as positional arguments, each overriding the last, or by environment variables, which have the highest precedence.

   .. code-block:: text